enepomnyaschih/jwidget/guides/ensample4/README.md

         }));
     };

-Event is triggered by {@link JW.Event#trigger trigger} method, which takes JW.EventParams argument.
-In this case it is JW.ValueEventParams, which takes 2 parameters: event sender (this) and some value.
-You can extend your own subclasses of JW.EventParams for your event, but standard JW.ValueEventParams, JW.ItemEventParams and JW.ItemValueEventParams are enough in the majority of cases.

-jWidget event is essentially simple: all listeners are iterated and called one by one.
+Event is triggered by {@link JW.Event#trigger trigger} method, which takes arbitrary argument to pass to event listeners.
+In this case it is boolean. jWidget event is very simple: all listeners are iterated and called one by one.
 There are no any special features like bubbling, "preventDefault" or "stopPropagation".
-If you want to introduce something like this, implement it by yourself or find somewhere else. jWidget is modest in this regard, but fast.
+If you want to introduce something like this, implement it by yourself or find something else. jWidget is modest in this regard, but fast.

 Next, we must bind handlers to these events and update view in them.
 To prevent code duplication, let's